 The Company is funded by a combination of senior debt, other borrowing, an infrastructure financial liability and equity in accordance with the Directors' objectives of establishing an appropriately funded business consistent with that of a prudent offshore electricity transmission operator and the terms of all legal and regulatory obligations including those of the Licence and the Utilities Act 2000.
 All forms of senior debt rank pari-passu with all other forms of senior debt, are secured and rank above all other borrowing and unsecured creditors.
 Senior debt comprises a loan from the European Investment Bank ("EIB") together with loans from a syndicate of commercial lenders.
 All senior debt is serviced on a quarterly basis and is expected to amortise through to 30 September 2032.
-The total principal carrying value of EIB and commercial lenders loans outstanding at 31 March 2024 net of unamortised issue costs amounted to £254,035k (2023: £276,871k).
+The total principal carrying value of EIB and commercial lenders loans outstanding at 31 March 2025 net of unamortised issue costs amounted to £230,804k (2024: £254,035k) as shown in note 14.